HORSE AND BURRO PROGRAM

 Our horses and burros are provided with professional care.
 We consult with a trainer and horse behaviorist regarding training and adoptions.
 Our veterinarians are available 24/7 for emergencies, and a farrier visits every 6 weeks.
 Equines are held in corrals according to their abilities, needs, and social behaviors.
 A barn, pens, and round corral are utilized for housing, turn-out, and training.

-For more information on the National Wild Horse and Burro Program click here.
+The U.S. Department of the Interior, Bureau of Land Management, has more information on the National Wild Horse and Burro Program.